 Product demos – These work great for industries with a product that benefits from showing potential users how the product works.
 A great example would be the SaaS space.
 A demo walking potential users through the ins and outs of your software platform can eliminate the need for in-person demos and can show the value of your platform.

 Explainer videos – These are excellent for breaking down complex subject matter in a simple, easy-to-understand overview.
 Animated explainer videos are much more engaging than basic text on a product page and can help you capture the viewer’s attention and imagination.

-These are just a few of the types of videos small businesses can create to connect with your target on a deeper level.
-Another consideration when choosing the types of videos you use is the viewer’s stage in the funnel.
-This article provides insights into videos for all stages of the funnel.
+These are just a few of the types of videos your small business can create to connect with your target on a deeper level.

 The value of using video in your marketing